-Santiago de Cuba is the most important second city of Cuba.
+Santiago de Cuba is the second city of Cuba in terms of importance.

-It is known as the cradle of the Revolution since in his saws Fidel Castro and the Che Guevara hid between others and it was where they convinced the Cuban people in order that they were joining his revolution.
+It is known as the cradle of the Revolution because in its mountains Fidel Castro and Che Guevara hid among others and it was where they convinced the Cuban people to join their revolution.

-One advises to begin the early tour, since Santiago is riddled with slopes and is in the habit of being hot, which might do of the tour an authentic martyrdom.
+It is advisable to start the tour early, since Santiago is riddled with slopes and is usually quite hot, which could make the journey an authentic martyrdom.

-The best way of knowing it is wandering about the streets and discovering his buildings, day after day of his inhabitants …
+The best way to get to know it is by wandering around and discovering its buildings, the daily life of its inhabitants …

-Later, I you put a route of sites that you cannot happen from length.
-This route has an approximate tour of 1,7 kilometres.
+Then, I put a route of sites that you can not pass by.
+This route has an approximate distance of 1.7 kilometers.

 1. Museum of the Cuartel Moncada

-Moving away from the route we come to this historical place of the Revolution where the assault took place on July 26, 1953.
+Moving away from the route we arrive at this historic place of the Revolution where the assault took place on July 26, 1953.

-Composed by 10 rooms where you will be able to see weapon, texts and images that gather the history of Cuba, from the conquest up to the Revolution.
+Composed of 10 rooms where you can see weapons, texts and images that capture the history of Cuba, from the conquest to the Revolution.

 2. Museum of the Carnival

-The construction of the building dates back of ends of the 18th century.
+The construction of the building dates from the late eighteenth century.

-It has a room dedicated to the musical instruments of the different groups, and with a court where they recreate the folklor, so much regional as native.
+It has a room dedicated to the musical instruments of the different groups, and a courtyard where folklore is recreated, both regionally and nationally.

-In there enjoy themselves the carnivals of the Colonial epoch, that of the Republic and that of the Revolution.
+They recreate the carnivals of the Colonial era, the Republic and the Revolution.

 3. Museum Emilio Barcardí

-It is a question of a mansion of neoclassic style that it belonged to the founder of the brand of rum who takes his name and who managed to be a mayor of the city.
+It is a mansion of neoclassical style that belonged to the founder of the brand of rum that bears his name and who became mayor of the city.

-The Cathedral of Santiago.
-It was destroyed by the flames several times; victim of earthquakes and of hurricanes; coveted by pirates and corsairs.
+The Cathedral of Santiago de Cuba.
+It was destroyed by flames several times; victim of earthquakes and hurricanes; coveted by pirates and corsairs;

-The ambition of the corsairs who were infecting the Carib, did that this one was reconstructed between the year 1666 and 1670.
+The ambition of the corsairs that infected the Caribbean, caused that it was remade between the years 1666 and 1670.

 Town hall.
 This institution was founded by Diego Velázquez in 1516.

-On January 1, 1959, Fidel Castro went to the village from his balcony and explained the course that was going to take the Revolution.
-It was the first speech that gave in a Free Cuba.
+On January 1, 1959, Fidel Castro went to the town from his balcony and explained the direction the Revolution was going to take.
+It was the first speech he gave in a Free Cuba.

-His first mayor was the conqueror Hernán Cortés.
+Its first mayor was the conquistador Hernán Cortés.

-In his beginnings the ceiling was of guano and was possessing a prison aside and a hospital to other one, being the town hall in the center.
+In the beginning the roof was guano and had a prison on one side and a hospital on the other, with the town hall in the center.

-Diego Velázquez’s house.
-It counts in spite of being the most ancient colonial house of America.
-Constructed in 1516 by Hernán Cortés, in her there resided the first governor of Cuba, Diego Velázquez.
-In his interior it possesses a museum.
+The house of Diego Velázquez.
+Located to the left of the town hall, it counts on being the oldest colonial house in America.
+Built in 1516 by Hernán Cortés, in it resided the first governor of Cuba, Diego Velázquez.
+Inside it has a museum.